kstevens715/dotfiles/README.markdown

 ```

 ### Enable GVim Fullscreen Mode
+Once this is installed, open compiz settings manager, and under Window Management enable Extra WM Actions.
+Then, click into the extra actions sub-menu and enable the Toggle Fullscreen option with F11 as the keyboard shortcut.
 ```
 sudo apt-get install compizconfig-settings-manager compiz-plugins-extra
 ```
-Once this is installed, open compiz settings manager, and under Window Management enable Extra WM Actions.
-Then, under system keyboard preferences,
-set F11 as a shortcut to fullscreen an app.
-Reboot computer and F11 should toggle fullscreen mode.

 ### Create Unity launcher
 Run the below commands, create the launcher and then add it by searching the Unity Dash.